jongwoojeff/machine-learning-with-stock-data/README.md

 5. Some normalized values will be infinite due to the 0 values that we've previously filled; convert these to NaNs and drop them later.
 6. Our labels will be 1, 0, and -1 which indicate buy, hold, and sell.

+## Evaluation
+This model's accuracy varies roughly between 37% and 49% depending on the company we choose to predict.
+The results are not very satisfying and this could be due to multiple reasons.
+We have built a model using data from 505 different companies.
+Certainly, some companies have relationships and strong correlations with each other; however, in general, different companies behave diffrently and it is not easy to come up with a single general model for 505 different companies.
+I recommend grouping companies into industrial categories -such as tech, pharmacy, banking, and etc- and generate a model in each category to improve accuracy.

 ## Acknowledgement
 - [Sentdex](https://github.com/Sentdex)